 - With just 3 nights minimum, and free extras (pre-stay shop, 2 transfers, and a boat excursion for i-escape guests), it need not be as expensive as you think

 - The combination of partial self-catering and no road access will not suit everyone: you need to plan your shopping carefully, or take boats to local restaurants (some will collect you for free)

 - The friendly housekeeper, Adriana, speaks very little English, but she knows the ropes for breakfast, clothes washing and cleaning (and she'll prepare lunch and dinner if you want for no charge)

 - Being in the rainforest, there is lots of insect life (though fewer mosquitoes than Paraty), and the birds can get a bit noisy (especially the local kingfisher!)

-- You need to know how things work - the generator, for example - but the concierge will show you, and lend you a local cellphone in case you need to call him during your stay
+- You need to know how things work and the concierge will show you on arrival, and lend you a local cellphone in case you need to call him during your stay